Does my child have diabetes?

 Did you know that 25 per cent of children newly diagnosed with type 1 diabetes are referred late?
-The finding was made by John Radcliffe Hospital Oxford consultant paediatric diabetologist, Dr Julie Edge, and published in the British Medical Journal.
+The finding was made by John Radcliffe Hospital Oxford consultant pediatric diabetologist, Dr Julie Edge, and published in the British Medical Journal.

 The fact that many children develop Diabetic Ketoacidosis (DKA), a serious illness, before a diagnosis has been made, underlines the importance of recognising diabetes symptoms before it is too late.